-Red Light Therapy has been proven to be very effective in treating jet lag, rigorous physical exertion and sports related muscle fatigue.
-Near-infrared LED light offers non-invasive, natural treatment for soft tissue injuries, providing recovery and pain relief.
+Red light therapy devices have been proven to be very effective in treating jet lag, rigorous physical exertion and sports related muscle fatigue and muscle strains.
+Near-infrared LED light offers non-invasive, natural treatment for soft tissue injuries, providing muscle recovery support and pain relief.
 People who suffer injuries to their shoulders, back, legs and other areas benefit from Red Light Therapy.

 PBMt has been used for a number of years to improve muscular performance, decrease muscular fatigue signs, and shorten the recovery process after an activity.
 This enables the athlete to be better prepared for training or competition.
 This is also beneficial for patients in a rehabilitation process while the potential of more efficient exercises may increase the rehabilitation or recovery process.